lostlivio/technical-on-boarding/onboarding/README.md

 ### Running in Container

+Before you start you'll need:

+- Docker
+- Make
+- A local environment file

-Before you can run this you'll need to make an `.env` file that contains the credentials for the target Github repo in which the milestone/project/issue will be created.
-You can do this by copying the provided template like so:
+To make an environment file that contains the Github client credentials you can copy the `template.env` file like so:
 ```shell
 cp template.env .env
 ```